5 Mistakes Home Sellers Make LOSING Them Tens or Hundreds of Thousands of Dollars $$$$

 To remain objective:

-• Rely on a real estate agent for objective advice and pricing recommendations.
+Consider a third-party professional for objective advice and pricing recommendations.

 Not Disclosing Issues